Using HAProxy for Load Balancing

 Before You Begin

-1. This guide will use sudo wherever possible.
-Complete the sections of our Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.
+1. This guide will use sudo for commands that require administrative privileges.
+To get started, follow the steps in our Securing Your Server guide to set up a standard user account, secure SSH access, and remove any unnecessary network services.

 2. Update your system: